IBM/MAX-Image-Segmenter-Web-App/README.md

 In the Studio section of the app, two images may be loaded into an interface that allows for drag-and-drop combinations of any two objects within them.
 Any new images you may happen to create here can also be downloaded.

+When the reader has completed this Code Pattern, they will understand how to:

+* Build a docker image of the Image Segmenter MAX Model
+* Deploy a deep learning model with a REST endpoint
+* Recognize objects segments in an image using the MAX Model's REST API
+* Run a web application that using the model's REST API
+* Interact with processed object segments to create new images

 <br>
 <div style="text-align: center;">
   <img src="./static/arch.png" alt="Architectural Diagram" />
 </div>

+# Flow

+1. User submits image using the web app UI
+2. MAX Model API porcesses image and returns JSON response
+3. Web App uses JSON response to crop objects from image and display them to user
+4. User interacts with object segments from uploaded images using web app UI

 # Installation Steps